paget82/dashboard-bankovnich-pujcek/README.md

 ## How to run
 1. Open `Bank Loan Dashboard.pbix` in Power BI Desktop.
 2. Refresh the data connection to `bank_loan_data.csv` if needed.
-3. Review the accompanying PDFs for the underlying SQL queries and the step-by-step build process.
+3. Review the accompanying PDFs for the underlying SQL queries.

 ## Files
 - [CSV](bank_loan_data.csv) – dataset